DhanaLakshmi5B1/Selenium_Task1/README.md

 1. Successful login functionality
 2. Navigation to the secure page after login
 3. Proper execution without manual intervention
-4. The task was completed as part of the CODTECH Internship Program
+4. Completion of the task as part of the CODTECH Internship Program

 ## Tools & Technologies Used
 - Programming Language: Python